Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

 <i><sup>Main page: [Kanji Hover](kanjihover.md)</sup></i>

 Kanji hover shows you if you have seen the kanji in previous cards or not.
+This is useful if you want to check whether you have seen the reading in a previous card, to differentiate between similar kanjis, etc.

 By default, it searches for the kanji within the "Word" field, only for notes of the same type (JP Mining Note).